Didn’t meet some of your writing goals last year? Some advice from an award-winning journalist and bestselling author on how to this year.

 2. Are you being honest with yourself?

 In my first year of freelancing, I earned over a hundred published credits.
 That’s because my aim was to reach this number without caring about the money that came in.
-That meant that I wrote for low-paying publications, publications that paid in kind instead of cash, and on topics that I had zero interest in.
+That meant that I wrote for low-paying publications, publications that paid in kind instead of cash, and on topics I had zero interest in.

 3. Are the goals really yours?